-RISD offers a 27-credit undergraduate concentration in Literary Arts and Studies designed for students who wish to complement a studio major with more in-depth studies in literature and writing.
-The Literary Arts and Studies concentration at RISD, like many undergraduate English programs across the country, is designed to allow students the flexibility to create their own programs of study and expose them to a range of literary genres, periods and theoretical approaches.
-The Department offers courses in literary history and traditions, critical theory and creative writing, including workshops in poetry and fiction writing and courses in postcolonial literatures and cultures, environmental studies, race and gender, film and performance.
-The department curriculum accommodates many possible avenues of study from which a concentration can be structured and completed: students may opt to take courses in as many of the areas covered by the department as possible or choose to focus on one particular area of inquiry; they may pursue the development of a particular literary tradition and investigate its relation to other traditions; they may focus on an issue or genre and investigate its relation to contemporary critical theories; they may focus on creative writing (poetry, fiction, new genres); they may also develop their own interdisciplinary course of study.
+The 27-credit undergraduate concentration in Literary Arts and Studies is designed for students who wish to complement their studio major with more in-depth studies in literature and writing.
+The concentration can be completed as part of a typical 4- or 5-year degree program and is open to all RISD BFA candidates.
+Students may opt to focus on courses in literary history and traditions, critical theory and creative writing (including workshops in poetry and fiction writing), postcolonial literatures and cultures, environmental humanities, race and gender, film and performance.
+LAS concentrators may take courses in as many of the areas covered by the department as possible or develop a personal course of study that allows for deeper exploration of a range of literary genres, periods and theoretical approaches.
+Concentrators often choose to study the development of a particular literary tradition and investigate its relation to other traditions, focus on an issue or genre and investigate its relationship to contemporary critical theories or focus on creative writing (poetry, fiction, new genres), among many other options.